chinelokafor/Chinelo-Okafors-Data-Intelligence-Analysis-on-Afffordbility-Housing-in-Nova-Scotia/README.md

 ## Statistical Analysis

-### Analysis of the Causal Impact of Residential Average Price on Housing Affordability in Nova Scotia
+### The Causal Impact of Residential Average Price on Housing Affordability in Nova Scotia

 #### (a) Model Explanation